 Z-Wave devices fall into five categories: screw-in, wired, in-wall, battery powered, and plug-in devices.

 Screw-in devices are devices that screw into existing light bulb sockets.
 They give you control over the bulb, so you can switch it on/off and dim it.
+This can be hard for kids to master, if they turn off the light using its switch, you lose access to the bulb via your hub.

 In-wall devices are usually traditional switches and dimmers.
 Other in-wall devices are thermostats, tablets, alarm panels, ect.
+Using z-wave switches is very unobtrusive and still allows you to use the switches in the traditional way as well, your kids and guests will appreciate that.

 Battery powered devices are just that: battery powered.
 These types of devices are usually sensors such as motion, door, and tilt sensors.
+Anything not near an outlet should be battery powered.

 Plug-in devices are devices that you can plug into an outlet.
 Most commonly, these are used to control lamps and other lighting fixtures.